What are fleas?

 Fleas will always find a way into your home if your home is not protected with a comprehensive pest control program.
 However, you may be able to reduce the number of fleas that get inside by following a few preventative tips:

-Seal off entrances that pests such as rats or mice could be using to invade, and bring fleas in with them.
+- Seal off entrances that pests such as rats or mice could be used to invade and bring fleas in with them.

 - Contact a professional for flea control services, like us at It’s Bugs Or Us®!